scicloj/metamorph.ml/README.md

 ## Main idea

-This library is based on the idea, that in machine learning model evaluations, we often do not want to tune only the model and its hyperparameters, but the whole data transformation pipeline.
+This library is based on the idea, that in machine learning model evaluations, we often do not want to tune only the model and its hyper-parameters, but the whole data transformation pipeline.

-It unifies the often seperated concerns of data preprocessing + hyper-parameter tuning.
+It unifies the often seperated concerns of data preprocessing and hyper-parameter tuning.

-In a lot of areas of machine learning, certain aspecst of the pre-processing needed to be tuned (by trying), as no clear-cut decisions exists.
+In a lot of areas of machine learning, certain aspects of the data pre-processing needed to be tuned (by trying), as no clear-cut decisions exists.

 One example could be the number of dimensions in PCA or the vocabulary size in a NLP ML model.